sbutler/docker-pie-shibd/README.md

 this directory is passed through `tpage` and the result is saved in the `/etc/shibboleth/` directory.
 The image has two files present:

-- `shibboleth2.xml`: environment variables passed to the container are used to customize this.
+- `shibboleth2.xml.tt2`: environment variables passed to the container are used to customize this.
 It will also contain the IP address and allowed subnet mask that tells mod_shib how to connect over TCP.
-- `attribute-map.xml`: environment variables passed to the container enable common attributes used by the UIUC IdP's.
+- `attribute-map.xml.tt2`: environment variables passed to the container enable common attributes used by the UIUC IdP's.
 If you only need common attributes then you do not need to customize this file.
 Consider editing the appropriate environment variable to enable the right attributes.